Black Rhino in Zambia — History, Loss, and Recovery

 Why North Luangwa?

-North Luangwa National Park (NLNP) — including the remote wilderness north of the main valley — was selected as the site for reintroducing black rhinos because of its size, rugged terrain, and lower historical poaching pressure compared with other regions.
-The park covers about 4,500 km² of wilderness and remains one of Zambia’s most intact ecosystems.
-This region is ecologically similar to the historic habitat where rhinos once thrived — extensive woodlands, floodplain grasslands, and a mosaic of browse species rhinos feed on.
+North Luangwa National Park (NLNP) — including the remote wilderness north of the main valley — was selected as the site for reintroducing black rhinos because of its size, rugged terrain, and demonstrated investment in protection compared with other regions.
+The park covers about 4,500 km² of wilderness and remains one of Zambia’s most intact ecosystems, part of a 30,000km Northern Luangwa Landscape.
+This region is ecologically similar to the historic habitat where rhinos once thrived — extensive woodlands, floodplains, and a mosaic of browse species rhinos feed on.

 The Reintroduction Programme (NLCP)